navrudh/project-next-frame-prediction/README.md

   - ```resources/config/user-{linux_or_windows_user}.json``` - create a similar configuration file specifying the UCF101 dataset location, number of workers for processing, classification dataset directory, etc

+## Instructions to run script:

+1. Make sure you have created a user config.

+2. Please set the `PYTHONPATH` environment variable in order to run the scripts.

+3. You can execute each script by calling `python script_file.py`

 ## Sample Output
 ![YOYO](resources/yoyo-gif-output.gif)